-Land Use and T ransportation / Building Block 1 Label Actions Action Type Priority Program(s) LUT A1 Give priority to City of Austin investments to support CIP Invest in a compact and connected Austin. mixed use, transit, and the creation of compact walkable and bikeable places.
+Land Use and T Land Use and Transportation / Building Block 1 Label Actions Action Type Priority Program(s) LUT A1 Give priority to City of Austin investments to support CIP Invest in a compact and connected Austin. mixed use, transit, and the creation of compact walkable and bikeable places.
 Create a Healthy Austin Program.
 LUT A2 Promote diverse infill housing such as small-scale apart- Regulation Revise Austin's development regulations ments, smaller-lot single-family houses, town and row and processes to promote a compact and houses, and garage apartments that complement and connected city. enhance the character of existing neighborhoods.
-Develop and maintain household affordability 5 throughout Austin.
-LUT A3 Establish land use and street design regulations to create Regulation Revise Austin's development regulations sustainable neighborhoods that are child-friendly, sup- and processes to promote a compact and port walking and bicycling, are in proximity to daily needs, connected city. and provide a range of housing-type options such as du- Develop and maintain household affordability plexes, townhouses, row houses, small-scale apartments, throughout Austin. and houses on smaller lots to meet the needs of people a noughout / lastini of different means and at different stages of their lives.
+De also and orderes has a hald offered by 19 Develop and maintain household affordability LUTAG Catablish land on and street design and data to conta Dagulatian throughout Austin.
+LUT A3 Establish land use and street design regulations to create Regulation Revise Austin's development regulations sustainable neighborhoods that are child-friendly, sup- and processes to promote a compact and port walking and bicycling, are in proximity to daily needs, connected city. and provide a range of housing-type options such as du- Develop and maintain household affordability plexes, townhouses, row houses, small-scale apartments, throughout Austin. and houses on smaller lots to meet the needs of people of different means and at different stages of their lives.
 Create a Healthy Austin Program.
 LUT A4 Use incentives and regulations to direct growth to areas Policy Revise Austin's development regulations consistent with the Growth Concept Map that have and processes to promote a compact and existing infrastructure capacity including roads, water, connected city. wastewater, drainage, and schools.
-LUT A5 Create a regulatory environment to promote the Regulation, Invest in a compact and connected Austin. redevelopment of brownfields and grayfields into CIP compact, walkable places by: Change Austin's development regulations - Increasing development rights through changes in regulations, density bonuses, and other incentives; and processes to promote a compact and connected city. - Revising parking requirements that result in more permeable areas and promote walking, biking, and transit; - Providing assistance in securing funding for redevelopment; - Ensuring appropriate transitions to less intensive residential areas; - Expediting the permitting and approval process; Utilizing Low Impact Development practices to mitigate impacts associated with increases in impervious cover or constrained stormwater infrastructure that may impede redevelopment.
+LUT A5 Create a regulatory environment to promote the Regulation, Invest in a compact and connected Austin. redevelopment of brownfields and grayfields into CIP Ohanga Andista da alamantang lating compact, walkable places by: Change Austin's development regulations - Increasing development rights through changes in regulations, density bonuses, and other incentives; and processes to promote a compact and connected city. - Revising parking requirements that result in more permeable areas and promote walking, biking, and transit; - Providing assistance in securing funding for redevelopment; - Ensuring appropriate transitions to less intensive residential areas; - Expediting the permitting and approval process; Utilizing Low Impact Development practices to mitigate impacts associated with increases in impervious cover or constrained stormwater infrastructure that may impede redevelopment.